Keith-PVL/keithmcintosh.github.io/tempposts/ 2013-09-11-the-good-news-our-kids-give-us-a-million-chances-to-do-better-every-day.md

 ---
 layout: post
-title: 'The Good News: Our Kids Give Us A Million Chances To Do Better Every Day'
+title: "The Good News: Our Kids Give Us A Million Chances To Do Better Every Day"
 date: 11-Sep-2013
 categories: tbd
 ---